SAP/styleguides/clean-abap/CleanABAP.md

-If you write code to be consumed by others, enable them to write unit tests for their own code, for example by adding interfaces in all outward-facing places, providing helpful test doubles that facilitate integration tests, or applying dependency inversion to enable them to substitute the productive configuration with a test config.
+If you write code to be consumed by others, enable them to write unit tests for their own code, for example by adding interfaces in all outward-facing places, providing helpful test doubles that facilitate integration tests, or applying dependency inversion to enable them to substitute the configuration with a test config.

 #### Readability rules

 > [Clean ABAP](#clean-abap) > [Content](#content) > [Testing](#testing) > [Principles](#principles) > [This section](#readability-rules)

-Make your test code even more readable than your productive code.
+Make your test code even more readable than your production code.
-You can tackle bad productive code with good tests, but if you don't even get the tests, you're lost.
+You can tackle bad production code with good tests, but if you don't even get the tests, you're lost.

 Keep your test code so simple and stupid that you will still understand it in a year from now.